OpenAgFunding/development/docs/framework.md

                <value>257051.44</value>
            </transaction>

-        Clearly, this isn't very useful or even usable, except to say that an amount *has been spent*
+        Clearly, this isn't very useful or even usable, except to say that an amount *has been disbursed at a given time*.
+For a more comprehensive example, see the 'xml' tab.

     .. literalinclude:: /examples/US-1-TZ-50-AID-EXAMPLE-IDENTIFIER.xml
        :language: xml